pinci996/node-restAPI/README.md

 # node-restAPI
-RestAPI in node.js and mongoose with mongoDB.
+RestAPI in node.js and express with mongoDB.

 Source code is on master branch